-The fee schedule was last revised during the October 2019 Council meeting, effective immediately.
+The fee schedule was last revised during the October 2022 Council meeting, effective immediately.
 Fees are not refundable.

-Fee Explanation of Fees and Charges Application for Institutions seeking initial approval of new podiatric medical Provisional Approval fellowship programs are assessed an application fee of \$1,500.
-Annual Assessment Institutions sponsoring approved fellowship programs are assessed an annual fee, beginning with the year following the institution's first CPME-approved year.
-Sponsoring institutions are assessed a base fee of \$2,000 per program plus \$150 per authorized position (applicable to all authorized positions in all programs sponsored by the institution).
-Provisional Approval Evaluation Institutions eligible for on-site evaluation of new podiatric fellowships are assessed a \$2,000 pre-visit fee plus actual costs above \$2,000, which is assessed after the visit.
-Authorization to Increase Positions Institutions sponsoring approved fellowships are assessed a \$500 fee to apply for authorization of increased fellowship positions.
-Late Fee Institutions that do not submit payment of a required fee by the date identified by the Council are assessed a late fee of \$500.
+Fee Explanation of Fees and Charges Application for Provisional Approval Institutions seeking initial approval of new podiatric medical fellowship programs are assessed an application fee of \$2,500.
+Annual Assessment Institutions sponsoring approved fellowship programs are assessed an annual fee.
+Sponsoring institutions are assessed a fee of \$3,500 per program.
+Provisional Approval Evaluation Institutions eligible for on-site evaluation of new podiatric fellowships are assessed a \$5,000 pre-visit fee plus actual costs above \$5,000, which is assessed after the visit.
+Authorization to Increase Positions Institutions sponsoring approved fellowships are assessed a \$1,000 fee to apply for authorization of increased fellowship positions.
+Late Fee Institutions that do not submit payment of a required fee by the date identified on the invoice sent by the Council are assessed a late fee of \$500.